MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 ### Human-in-the-Loop Evaluation

-Some behaviors are too nuanced to validate purely with automated tests.
+Some behaviors are too nuanced to be validated reliably with automated tests.
 For this reason, we included **human judge evaluations** using Jupyter notebooks in `src/evaluation_notebooks`.
 These notebooks simulate a wide variety of user scenarios and allow human reviewers to assess the quality of system responses.

 * **Complex Multi-Manager Flows**: Assessed correctness in scenarios where multiple managers must work together, such as combining calendar availability with contact retrieval and email drafting.
 * **Ambiguity Handling**: Validated the Verifier step when disambiguating contacts, clarifying vague instructions, or resolving incomplete information.